-From a base of its fourth-quarter 2015 distribution per common unit at an annualized rate of \$1.23, NextEra Energy Partners continues to expect 12 to 15 percent per year growth in limited partner distributions through 2020.
-The partnership expects the annualized rate of the fourth-quarter 2016 distribution, which is payable in February 2017, to be in the range of \$1.38 to \$1.41 per common unit.
+Based on the expected continued growth of NextEra Energy Partners' portfolio, NextEra Energy Partners is extending its financial expectations for another two years.
+NextEra Energy Partners now expects 12 to 15 percent per year growth in limited partner distributions through at least 2022, off a base of its fourth-quarter 2016 distribution at an annualized rate of \$1.41 per common unit.
+The partnership expects the annualized rate of the fourth-quarter 2017 distribution, which is payable in February 2018, to be in a range of \$1.58 to \$1.62 per common unit.

 NextEra Energy Partners continues to expect a Dec.
-31, 2016, run rate for adjusted EBITDA of \$670 million to \$760 million and CAFD of \$230 million to \$290 million, reflecting calendar year 2017 expectations for the forecasted portfolio at year-end Dec.
+31, 2016, run rate for adjusted EBITDA of \$670 million to \$760 million and CAFD of \$230 million to \$290 million, reflecting forecasted calendar year 2017 expectations for the portfolio at year-end Dec.
 31, 2016.
-Additionally, NextEra Energy Partners has introduced Dec.
-31, 2017, run-rate expectations for adjusted EBITDA of \$875 million to \$975 million and CAFD of \$310 million to \$340 million, reflecting calendar year 2018 expectations for the forecasted portfolio at year-end Dec.
+NextEra Energy Partners also continues to expect a Dec.
+31, 2017, run rate for adjusted EBITDA of \$875 million to \$975 million and CAFD of \$310 million to \$340 million, reflecting calendar year 2018 expectations for the forecasted portfolio at year-end Dec.
 31, 2017.
 These expectations are net of expected IDR fees, as these fees are expected to be treated as an operating expense.

 Adjusted EBITDA, CAFD and limited partner distribution expectations assume, among other things, normal weather and operating conditions, public policy support for wind and solar development and construction, market demand and transmission expansion support for wind and solar development, market demand for pipeline capacity and access to capital at reasonable cost and terms.
 Please see the accompanying cautionary statements for a list of the risk factors that may affect future results.
-Adjusted EBITDA and CAFD do not represent substitutes for net income, as prepared in accordance with GAAP.
-The adjusted EBITDA and CAFD run-rate expectations have not been reconciled to GAAP net income because NextEra Energy Partners did not prepare estimates of the effect of forecasted acquisitions on certain GAAP line items that would be necessary to provide a forward-looking estimate of GAAP net income, and the information necessary to provide such a forward-looking estimate is not available without unreasonable effort.
+Adjusted EBITDA and CAFD do not provide a forward-looking estimate of GAAP net income, and the information necessary to provide such a forward-looking estimate is not available without unreasonable effort.